-June 18, 2020 (Toronto) – The suicide rate for people with schizophrenia spectrum disorders (SSD) is 170 times higher than the general population according a study just published in the journal Schizophrenia Research, a figure the authors call “tragically high.”
+June 18, 2020 (Toronto) – The suicide rate for people with schizophrenia spectrum disorders (SSD) is over 20 times higher than the general population according a study just published in the journal Schizophrenia Research, a figure the authors call “tragically high.”

 The study of 20-years of population data, believed to be the largest of its kind, examined statistics on over 75,000 patients who received a first diagnosis of SSD.
 On average, each patient was followed for almost ten years.
 The study found several key factors that were predictors of suicide including:

 - During the first five years after an individual has been diagnosed with SSD

 - If there was evidence of a mood disorder or hospitalization prior to diagnosis

 - If the individual was diagnosed with SSD at a later age

 “What this study teaches us is that although people with SSD are at higher risk for suicide, we can target those at the highest risk with changes in policy and treatment,” said lead author Dr. Juveria Zaheer, Clinician Scientist at the CAMH Institute for Mental Health Policy Research.

 The overall rate of suicide for people with SSD was 1.71 %, or 171 per 100,000 person-years, compared to approximately 8-9 per 100,000 person-years in Ontario's general population.

 “In the past clinicians have focused on treating the psychosis itself when it first appears,” said senior author Dr. Paul Kurdyak, Director, Health Outcomes and Performance Evaluation, CAMH Institute for Mental Health Policy Research and Clinician Scientist at ICES.
 “This study shows that treatment has to include suicide prevention safety planning as well from the very beginning.”